talha196/git-tutorial/README.md

 Hello and welcome to this Git tutorial.
 I am to help you get some savvy Git skills whilst also using the C compilation process and a C project as a means to provide a reasoning behind the power and necessity of Git.
 The C projects will also demonstrate how a state machine works and a basic way of implementing one.

-Please note that if you're reading these instruction whilst doing the tutorial they may dissapear if you change branch or so some git trickery that causes them to move/change.
+Please note that if you're reading these instruction whilst doing the tutorial they may dissapear if you change branch or do some git trickery that causes them to move/change.
 As such, while you get to grips with Git I would reccomend moving these README.md files, as they become available, somewhere outside of the current Git repo while you complete the challenge.

 ## Git